girirajvyas/gof-design-patterns/README.md

 - `Wiki`: Restricts the instantiation of a class to one "single" instance.

 ## Concepts:
-- Only one instance created
+- Only one instance created.
+It is achieved by providing only one entry point to create the new instance of the class
-- Guarantees control of a resource
+- Useful where we have to control the resources, such as database connections or sockets
 - Lazily loaded (usually)
 - **Examples:**
    - Runtime.java
    - Logger (singleton or factory)
    - Spring beans (by default, scope is singleton in spring)

 ## Design considerations
 - Class is responsible for creating itself and its lifecycle
-- private instance
+- Private instance
-- private constructor
+- Private constructor
-- static in nature, but not implemented via static class  as it does not guarantee it will be thread safe (contradicts bill pugh implementation, verify this)
+- Static in nature, but not implemented via static class  as it does not guarantee it will be thread safe (contradicts bill pugh implementation, verify this)
-- no parameters required for construction, in case parameter is required for construction than it violates singleton.
+- No parameters required for construction, in case parameter is required for construction than it violates singleton.

 ## Everyday Example in use